elizavetalapiga/Musicserver/README.md

 ## Functional Design Choices

-- Users can:
-For All Users:
+- For all users and admins:
 - list – List all songs available on the server
 - play <song_name> – Download and play a specific song
 - logout – Log out from the current user session